 Ta Lung hanging lake, in Meo Vac district ( Ha Giang )

-The lake hanging halfway up the mountain collects underground water from the cliffs, helping people overcome their "water thirst" that lasts 6-8 months each year on the plateau at an altitude of more than 1,000m above sea level.
+The lake hanging halfway up the mountain collects underground water from the cliffs, helping people overcome their "water thirst" which lasts 6-8 months each year on the plateau at an altitude of more than 1,000m above sea level.

-To date, 125 hanging lakes have been built in the Ha Giang stone plateau and more than 30 hanging lakes are under construction.
+Up to now, 125 hanging lakes have been built in the Ha Giang stone plateau and more than 30 hanging lakes are under construction.

 Deputy Prime Minister Nguyen Chi Dung and the authors received the Tran Dai Nghia Award 2025 - Photo: VIETNAM ACADEMY OF SCIENCE AND TECHNOLOGY